whatisinternet/vim-auto-solarize/README.md

    let g:auto_solarize_start_light = '0700'
    ```

+   You can set the time to any value, even higher than
+   `g:auto_solarize_start_dark`.
+Plugin is smart enough to work correctly with
+   different time configurations.

 - **g:auto_solarize_start_dark** (Default: *'1850'*) - controls the time when
   dark background will be activated.
 Format is HHMM (HH - hours (0-23); MM-
   minutes (0-59)).
 To disable, set to `2400`.
 Example: